 Neck and limb muscles

-Myasthenia gravis can also cause weakness in your neck, arms and legs.
-Weakness in your legs can affect how you walk.
-Weak neck muscles make it hard to hold up your head.
+Myasthenia gravis also can cause weakness in the neck, arms and legs.
+Weakness in the legs can affect how you walk.
+Weak neck muscles make it hard to hold up the head.

 When to see a doctor

-Talk to your doctor if you have difficulty:
+Talk to your health care provider if you have problems:

-In myasthenia gravis, your immune system produces antibodies that block or destroy many of your muscles' receptor sites for a neurotransmitter called acetylcholine (as-uh-teel-KOH-leen).
-With fewer receptor sites available, your muscles receive fewer nerve signals, resulting in weakness.
+In myasthenia gravis, the immune system makes antibodies that block or destroy many of your muscles' receptor sites for a neurotransmitter called acetylcholine (as-uh-teel-KOH-leen).
+With fewer receptor sites available, your muscles receive fewer nerve signals.
+This causes weakness.

-Large in infancy, the thymus gland is small in healthy adults.
-In some adults with myasthenia gravis, however, the thymus gland is abnormally large.
-Some people with myasthenia gravis also have tumors of the thymus gland (thymomas).
-Usually, thymomas aren't cancerous (malignant), but they can become cancerous.
+The thymus gland is large in babies and small in healthy adults.
+In some adults with myasthenia gravis, however, the thymus gland is larger than usual.
+Some people with myasthenia gravis also have tumors of the thymus gland, called thymomas.
+Usually, thymomas aren't cancerous, also known as malignant.
+But thymomas can become cancerous.

-Rarely, mothers with myasthenia gravis have children who are born with myasthenia gravis (neonatal myasthenia gravis).
-If treated promptly, children generally recover within two months after birth.
+Rarely, mothers with myasthenia gravis have children who are born with myasthenia gravis.
+This is called neonatal myasthenia gravis.
+If treated immediately, children usually recover within two months after birth.

 Some children are born with a rare, hereditary form of myasthenia gravis, called congenital myasthenic syndrome.